-I live on Denton Street; in Denton, Texas; in Denton County – so I know a thing or two about the city of Denton and its ongoing struggle with the gas drilling technique of hydraulic fracturing (fracking) within city limits.
+I live on Denton Street; in Denton, Texas; in Denton County — so I know a thing or two about the city of Denton and its ongoing struggle with fracking within city limits.

 I live a little more than a mile from McKenna Park, where, in 2009, Range Resources sparked the city’s anti-fracking movement when the company announced plans to erect five gas wells on Denton’s Rayzor Ranch development, one of which would be across the street from the park, residential neighborhood and hospital.

 Even though that particular gas well is long gone from the park, the condensation tanks remain, and so do the increased levels of benzene and other carcinogens that linger in the air in the aftermath of large-scale industrial fracking operations, which may engage in re-fracturing in perpetuity.

 “My children still don’t play outside in the backyard.
 They still cough at night,” Maile Bush told me, pausing to cough herself a couple times.
 “I think people think it’s over when the rigs move out but that’s completely not true.”

 She is one of Denton’s many residents impacted by the endless fracking of our town.
 Her home sits between two EagleRidge Energy drilling sites in Denton’s Vintage neighborhood.
 The rigs have moved out of the sites, but her family is still dealing with a compression station and remaining infrastructure.

 She is one of Denton’s many residents who have been implicated in the gas industry’s suggestion that the people who are struggling to protect their health and safety from the impacts of fracking in Denton are “insurgents,” and are being monitored as terrorists by the Department of Homeland Security (DHS).